suhanw/cli_chess/README.md

 # CLI Chess

-This is a chess game programmed in Ruby to play on the terminal.
-It features the 'colorize' gem for rendering and is built following OOP design principles.
+This is a chess game programmed in Ruby for play on the terminal, and features the 'colorize' gem for rendering.
+It is built following OOP design principles.
 There are options for either a 2-player game, or a 1-player game against the computer.
 To guide a player, the valid moves are highlighted on the board.

 ## Instructions
 Download and unzip the repo to your local machine.
 Open the terminal and run the following command to install the 'colorize' gem: